ucdavisdatalab/geocoding-workshop/README.md

 1. Click on the "..." button in the *Source* section of the dialog and navigate though your file structure to where you saved your *tl_2018_06113_edges.shp* file.
 Slect the file and click *Open*.
 1. Finally, in the *Data Source Manager*, click *Add* to add the file to the project.
 You may need to move the *Data Source Manager* window out of the way to see it.
 If it looks good, click the *Close* button.

 Right click on the *tl_2018_06113_edges* layer in the *Layers panel* (also known as the *Table of Contents* in some GIS programs) and select *Open Attribute Table*.
 Make note of the kinds of data stored here.
 Specifically, notice the columns with "to" and "from" in the names like *LFROMADD* and *lTOADD*.
 These are the fields that contain the address ranges for the blocks that the geocoder needs to be able to estimate where and address is along the roads.
+Explore this data further and try to get a feel for what kind of data is stored in the attribute table.

 ### Get the MMQGIS plugin